On the cone of effective surfaces on $\overline{\mathcal A}_3$: The geometry of the stratum

 The fiber product $\oub(n)$ has $A_1$-singularities at all the points of the form $(P_1,P_2)$ where $P_1$ and $P_2$ are singular points on the fiber over a cusp.
 This follows by an easy local computation.
 Indeed, the projections on each of the fibrations $\ox[1](n) \to \oa[1](n)$ are locally, near a singular point of an $n$-gon, given by $(x,y) \mapsto xy=t$ and $(u,v) \mapsto uv=t$ respectively, such that the fiber product is given by $xy-uv=0$.
 There are $n^2$ nodes over each cusp of $\oa[1](n)$ and hence $n^2\,t(n)$ nodes in total.
 The group~$H(n)$ acts transitively on these with stabilizers of order $2n^3$.
 The stabilizer group contains a conjugate of the Kummer involution and three cyclic groups $\ZZ/n\ZZ$.
 Two of these come from multiplication by $n$-th roots of unity on each of the components of the $n$-gons meeting at these points, and the third is the stabilizer of the cusp in the base.
 We also note that the involution interchanges the two components of the $n$-gons meeting at such a point simultaneously and hence preserves the rulings of the quadric $xy-uv=0$.

-For each of the nodes on $\oub(n)$ we can define a small resolution.
-Recall that these small resolutions are given by blowing up a smooth surface going through such a node.
+For each of the nodes on $\oub(n)$ we can define two small resolutions.
+Recall that these are given by blowing up a smooth surface going through such a node.
 The two possible small resolutions correspond to the two families of planes in a quadric cone given by the rulings of the quadric $xy-uv=0$.
+The total spaces thus obtained are related by an Atiyah flop.
 By the above discussion we can choose one node and one of the two rulings associated to this node and then use the group~$H(n)$ to define a small resolution for all nodes.
 Clearly, the group~$H(n)$ acts on this small resolution.
 This process gives us two possible small resolutions of $\oub(n)$.
 These are isomorphic as abstract varieties, but not as resolutions.
 Indeed, if we add the involution which acts as the Kummer involution on one of the factors, but not on the other, it is easy to construct an involution which fixes a node $(P_1,P_2)$ but interchanges the two rulings.
 We note, however, that the involution which we have just considered is not contained in $H(n)$.